-Every single day between January 7 and 10, the degree of air pollution in Dhaka went up.
-On 7 January, air quality in capital was at 330 points according to the AQI.
-Next day, it was at 341 points, 355 points on January 9, and 372 points on January 10.
+Between 7 and 10 January, the severity of Dhaka’s air pollution only rose.
+On 7 January, air quality in the capital was at 330 points according to the AQI.
+By the next day, it was at 341 points; 355 points on 9 January; and 372 points on 10 January.

 The DoE operates three continuous air monitoring stations (CAMs) in Dhaka – one in Sher-e-Bangla Nagar, one in Farmgate and the last in Darus Salam – to assess air quality.
-The CAMs monitor the concentration level of pollutants such as carbon monoxide, lead, nitrogen oxide, sulphur dioxide, and PM10 and PM2.5 – this is, respectively, particulate matter (dust, smoke, mist) that is 10 (PM10) and 2.5 (PM2.5) micrometers or less in diameter, respectively.
+The CAMs monitor the concentration level of pollutants such as carbon monoxide, lead, nitrogen oxide, sulphur dioxide, and PM 10 and PM 2.5: particulate matter (dust, smoke and mist) that is 10 and 2.5 micrometres or less in diameter, respectively.
 It does not differentiate which precise pollutant is being measured in the AQI.

-Nevertheless some pollutants are more worrying than others.
-In December, the 24-hour average for PM10 and PM2.5 concentrations were higher than Bangladesh’s average air quality standard, the department of the environment (DoE) said in its air quality report.
+Nevertheless, some pollutants are more worrying than others.
+In December, the 24-hour average for PM 10 and PM 2.5 concentrations were higher than Bangladesh’s average air quality standard, the DoE said in its air quality report.

 “The presence of other pollutants is not so serious.
-But the concentration of PM10 and PM2.5 in Dhaka’s air is most critical.
-The air quality is aggravating as the dry season arrives,” Ziaul Haque, a DoE director, told thethirdpole.net, adding that the smoke from brick kilns and vehicle emissions are the major causes of PM10 and PM2.5 in Bangladesh.
+But the concentration of PM 10 and PM 2.5 in Dhaka’s air is most critical.
+The air quality is aggravating as the dry season arrives,” Ziaul Haque, a DoE director, tells The Third Pole.
+He adds that the smoke from brick kilns and vehicle emissions are the major causes of PM 10 and PM 2.5 in Bangladesh.

-“If we could curb pollution from these two sources, air quality during the dry season would improve to a large extent,” said Haque.
+“If we could curb pollution from these two sources, air quality during the dry season would improve to a large extent,” says Haque.

 This is not the first time Dhaka’s air quality has led to public health concerns.
-In the mega city of more than 16 million people, the air quality falls every year, causing a spike in the number of asthma and respiratory ailments.
+In this megacity of more than 16 million people, the air quality falls every year, causing a spike in the number of asthma and respiratory ailments.
 Dhaka’s air had already been deemed “extremely unhealthy” on 29 November 2017 when the AQI read 374.

 World Bank study

 The World Bank has been carrying out a study on Bangladesh’s environment.
-While the preliminary findings of the bank’s “Unlocking Opportunities for Clean and Resilient Growth” report is yet to be made public, thethirdpole.net has obtained a copy.
+While the preliminary findings of the bank’s “Unlocking Opportunities for Clean and Resilient Growth” report are yet to be made public, The Third Pole has obtained a copy.

 Doctors’ dilemmas versus business opportunities

-“The number of patients with asthma and other respiratory diseases reduces sharply with the start of the rainy season,” Rafiqur Rahman, the chief medical officer of the Jatiya Sangsad medical centre, told thethirdpole.net, adding that a strict ban on unfit vehicles in Dhaka would help reduce the national health cost, and the level of illness.
+“The number of patients with asthma and other respiratory diseases reduces sharply with the start of the rainy season,” Rafiqur Rahman, the chief medical officer of the Jatiya Sangsad medical centre, tells The Third Pole.
+He adds that a strict ban on unfit vehicles in Dhaka would help reduce the national health cost, and the level of illness.

 It is not just the pharmacies and pharmaceutical companies who benefit from the increasing levels of smog in Dhaka – street hawkers also profit.

 “In the summer, I sell locally-grown fruits such as mangos, pineapples and guava.
-But in the winter, I sell masks and handkerchiefs – people buy these to protect themselves from the dust and smoke,” Mohammad Mukul, a hawker, told thethirdpole.net.
-In Dhaka, hawkers selling masks often board buses stopped at traffic signals or stuck in traffic jams.
+But in the winter, I sell masks and handkerchiefs – people buy these to protect themselves from the dust and smoke,” Mohammad Mukul, a hawker, tells The Third Pole.
+In Dhaka, hawkers selling masks often board buses stopped at traffic signals or stuck in jams.

-“The authorities should ensure that the dug up portions of the road are covered.
-When the vehicles move along the road, the dust covers the whole area and people inhale it,” Mohammed Anisuzzaman, a stock market broker, told thethirdpole.net.
+“The authorities should ensure that the dug-up portions of the road are covered.
+When the vehicles move along the road, the dust covers the whole area and people inhale it,” Mohammed Anisuzzaman, a stock market broker, tells The Third Pole.

 Anisuzzaman lives in the Mirpur neighbourhood, where most of the roads are dug up for development works.
-“Due to severe traffic jams, passengers need three hours to reach Motijheel from Miprpur – a distance of only 14 kilometres – and another three hours for the return journey.
-Every working day, commuters on the route inhale dust and smoke for six hours,” he said.
+“Due to severe traffic jams, passengers need three hours to reach Motijheel from Mirpur – a distance of only 14 kilometres – and another three hours for the return journey.
+Every working day, commuters on the route inhale dust and smoke for six hours,” he says.

 “In many cases, a layer of sticky soil develops on the road.
-The frequent movement of the vehicles dries up the layer and makes the soil into dust,” said Karim.
+The frequent movement of the vehicles dries up the layer and turns the soil into dust,” says Karim.
 “Nobody cares about it.”

-It seems there are a variety of small issues that could be tackled to deal with the air pollution hazard, but so far the government has as yet to take the issue seriously.
+It seems there are a variety of small issues that could be tackled to deal with the air pollution hazard, but it seems the government is yet to take the issue seriously.

 Kamran Reza Chowdhury is a Dhaka-based journalist